-An alternate site does exist below the ridgeline that has ample room to construct a residence and accessory structure(s) and would not be visible from Highway One or Navarro Beach State Park.
-The proposed buildings (house and garage) could be built to the northeast of the proposed location, close to Navarro Ridge Road and would be entirely outside of the Highway One and Navarro River/Beach viewshed.
+This alternate site at the northern end of the parcel below the ridgeline would have ample room to construct a residence and accessory structure(s) in a manner that would not be visible from Highway One or Navarro Beach State Park.
+Under this alternative, the proposed buildings (house and garage) would be entirely outside of the Highway One and Navarro River/Beach viewshed.
 The elevation of the alternate site is approximately 16 feet lower than the proposed ridgeline site.
-Since the proposed house would be 18 feet in height, two feet of the roofline may protrude above the ridgeline.
+Since the proposed house would be 18 feet in height, if the house were built in this location, only two feet of the roofline would protrude above the ridgeline.
 However, the house would not be visible or appear to protrude above the ridgeline from all of the public vantage points along Highway One and the river because of the angle of view.
 At the alternate site, the house would be set back approximately 150 feet from the ridge.
 The public vantage points along Highway One and the river are all considerably lower in elevation than the ridgeline.
 The plain of view from these vantage points towards the project site would thus extend up at an angle towards the ridgeline and extend well over the top of the 18-foot-high house.